concord-consortium/teaching-teamwork/readme.md

 * showProbeInEdit - enables display of probe only when editing a circuit
 * hideProbe - hides probe in edit and "all" view
 * hideInputAutoToggles - hides the increment and decrement controls next to the local board input switches
+* researcherMode - changes the groups to a disjoint researcher group to avoid polluting the research log data

 Example: [http://concord-consortium.github.io/teaching-teamwork/pic/?logToConsole&soloMode](http://concord-consortium.github.io/teaching-teamwork/pic/?logToConsole&soloMode)